 The following final step requires discipline.
 Dismiss the mind chatter whenever it surfaces and stay focused on your intention.

-The longer you do this, the quieter my mind will became.
+The longer you do this, the quieter your mind will became.
 You are beginning to reprogram your subconscious mind.

 Was I afraid I wouldn’t be able to do it?
 Sure I was, but I kept telling myself I could do it.
 I believed I could do it.
 I did it with a strong emotional intention and I did it in spite of those thoughts of fear and doubt that were being thrown at me.